JLozensky/Distributed-HTTP-Messaging-System/README.txt

 ### SharedUtilities:

-	Both the Server and the ReceivingProgram utilize this package
+	Both the Server and the ReceivingProgram utilize this package to standardize data storage and validation as well as communications between system components.

 	o Abstract Record: Abstract that provides a standard set of functionalities for any record being stored in the DynamoDB backend

 	o AbstractSqsInteractor: Abstract class that all implementations of SQS clients extend

 		- SQS clients are used to interface with an SQS queue detected from the context of the EC2 instance the code 		is being run on

 	o ContentValidationUtility: A variety of methods to validate requests and data content